2015 Sri Lankan presidential election

-Early presidential elections were held in Sri Lanka on 8 January 2015, nearly two years ahead of schedule.
-Incumbent President Mahinda Rajapaksa was the ruling United People's Freedom Alliance's candidate, seeking a third term in office after presidential term limits were abolished in 2010 by the 18th amendment to the constitution.
-The United National Party-led opposition coalition chose to field Maithripala Sirisena, former Minister of Health in Rajapaksa's government and general secretary of the Sri Lanka Freedom Party – the main constituent party of the UPFA – as its common opposition candidate.
+Presidential elections were held in Sri Lanka on 8 January 2015, nearly two years ahead of schedule.
+Incumbent president Mahinda Rajapaksa was the candidate of the ruling United People's Freedom Alliance, seeking a third term in office after presidential term limits were abolished in 2010 by the 18th amendment to the constitution.
+The New Democratic Front, a United National Party-led opposition coalition, chose to field Maithripala Sirisena, former Minister of Health in Rajapaksa's government and general secretary of the Sri Lanka Freedom Party – the main constituent party of the UPFA – as its common opposition candidate.

 Sirisena was declared the winner, receiving 51% of the vote compared to Rajapaksa's 48%.
 The result was generally seen as a major upset; when Rajapaksa called the election in November 2014 he had looked certain to win.
 On 11 January 2015, the new government announced a special investigation into allegations of an attempted coup by Rajapaksa.